oversword/super-small-state-machine/README.md

 Proceed by re-entering the while loop.

-### Traverse a while by iterating over the `'do'` clause
+Traverse a while by iterating over the `'do'` clause

-Copy over the original properties to preserve any custom symbols.

-Iterate over the `'do'` clause.

 ## Machine Node